calderonalexis/Resume/README.md

 Responsibilities:

-  - Unix and Linux servers support and administration.
+  - Responsible for supporting Unix and Linux servers.
-  - Planning, designing and upgrading network installation projects.
-  - Evaluate network designs, network management scenarios, use-cases.
-  - Making recommendations for leveraging network installations and reducing operational costs.
-  - Putting forward DLP, computer risk assessment, OWASP good practices, network segmentation with a wide engineering to deployment of new IP addresses.
-  - Management and support Active Directory.
-  - Leading the network area, also maintaining security and infrastructure areas.
-Working with Meraki, FortiGate 100D, and NGFW ASA 5525-X devices.
+  - Identifying network problems by checking log events and working with Meraki, FortiGate 100D, and Cisco products such as switches & ASA NG-Firewall.
+  - Management and support Active Directory Windows servers.
+  - Putting forward DLP, computer risk assessment and OWASP good practices.
+  - Planning to enhance the network infrastructure, network segmentation, survey and deployment of new IP addresses.

 ### Security & Network Administrator